From OHC, Specialists in the Treatment of Adult Cancers and Blood Disorders

 “I was going to a doctor here in Dayton and at one point he said with my condition, the best he could do was try to keep me in remission,” explained Bill, a Troy resident.
 “So, he referred me to Dr. Faber at OHC for a stem cell transplant.
 Being an optimist, I agreed and said, ‘I’m all in.
 Let’s get it done.’”

 Bill went to OHC’s office in Kenwood for his chemotherapy followed by the stem cell transplant for his lymphoma.
-OHC’s stem cell transplant experts have performed more than 2300 transplants since 1989, and the Blood Cancer Center at The Jewish Hospital – Mercy Health one-year survival rates are comparable to the Cleveland Clinic and Ohio State.
+OHC’s stem cell transplant experts have performed more than 2300 transplants since 1989, and The Jewish Hospital — Mercy Health Cincinnati Cancer and Cellular Therapy Center one-year survival rates are comparable to the Cleveland Clinic and Ohio State.

 “Stem cell transplant is a life-saving option for many people with blood cancers,” explained Edward Faber, Jr., MD, MS, an OHC medical oncologist, hematologist and transplant specialist.
 “But for Bill, months later he relapsed and the cancer was in his lungs, liver and in his bones.
 We’ve had excellent success with stem cell transplants.
 Unfortunately, there are some patients for whom it just doesn’t work.
 Our entire team was sad to learn that Bill was one of those patients.”